Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Often, foot numbness nothing to worry about and may be as simple as a slightly squashed nerve from sitting awkwardly.
 But in some cases, it can indicate a more serious underlying medical problem.

-Here, we will look at the most common causes of numb feet, how they present, how and why they occur and how to tell when it is serious.
+Here, we will look at the most common causes of numb feet and toes, how they present, how and why they occur and how to tell when it is serious.

 Damage to the nerve affects this cycle and numbness